kieranram/RCV_Interactive/README.md

 # RCV_Interactive
- Dash app showing how RCV works
+ Dash app demonstrating a Ranked Choice Voting election.

+ Users input their candidates, then put together a set of ballots.
+A sankey diagram shows how first-place votes were allocated round to round.